silentli/terraform-snippets/.github/actions/README.md

 ## Prerequisites

-**Important**: Install Terraform once in your main workflow before using these actions:
+**Important**: Install Terraform once in the main workflow before using these actions:

 ```yaml
 - name: Setup Terraform